kimegitee/kimegitee.github.io/README.md

 1. What if my ideas are not refined?
 I need to draft before making stuff public.

-...We can pretend posts are pseudo-hidden as long as it is not linked to this README.
+   We can pretend posts are pseudo-hidden as long as it is not linked to this README.
 Draft all you want then when's it's ready put a link to this front page.

 So the list only have one item.
 Who cares?
 It can be fixed later.
 Just like normal software.